markterweele/windows-itpro-docs/windows/security/operating-system-security/data-protection/personal-data-encryption/index.md

 ## Personal Data Encryption protected content accessibility

 When a file is protected with Personal Data Encryption, its icon shows a padlock.
-If the user hasn't signed in locally with Windows Hello, or an unauthorized user attempts to access Personal Data Encryption protected content, they'll be denied access to the content.
+If the user isn't signed in locally with Windows Hello, or an unauthorized user attempts to access protected content, they're denied access.

-Scenarios where a user will be denied access to Personal Data Encryption protected content include:
+Scenarios where a user is denied access to Personal Data Encryption protected content include:

-- User has signed into Windows via a password instead of signing in with Windows Hello (biometrics or PIN)
+- User signs in with a password instead of using Windows Hello (biometrics or PIN)
 - If protected via level 2 protection, when the device is locked
 - When trying to access content on the device remotely.
 For example, UNC network paths
 - Remote Desktop sessions